 Worldwide metrology at the highest level operates through a well-established network of National Metrology Institutes (NMIs) and Designated Institutes (DIs).
 Since it was established in 1900, NPL has been an active player on the international metrology scene.

 The central coordination role for worldwide metrology is undertaken by the Bureau International des Poids et Mesures (BIPM), with individual countries represented by National Metrology Institutes (NMIs).
 NPL is the prime NMI laboratory for the UK, along with LGC and TUV-NEL, the other institutes within the UK National Measurement System (NMS).
-The National Measurement Office (NMO), an Executive Agency of the Department for Business, Innovation and Skills (BIS), is responsible for managing and developing the NMS and is also responsible for legal metrology.
+The National Measurement and Regulation Office (NMRO), an executive agency, sponsored by the Better Regulation Delivery Office and the Department for Business, Innovation & Skills, is also part of the system and its aim is to simplify technical regulation for the benefit of British business.
 Some key activities are undertaken by the NMIs on a worldwide basis under the auspices of the CIPM, whilst others are undertaken on a regional basis (e.g. within Europe) and are organised by the Regional Metrology Organisations (RMOs).
-EURAMET is the Regional Metrology Organisation for Europe.
+EURAMET is the RMO for Europe.

 Find out more about these key organisations (BIPM, NMIs, RMOs and EURAMET).